forsooth/Turing-Machine/doc/README.txt

 ABOUT
 ===============================================================================

-This is an interpreter for the Turing machine syntax required for COMP 170.
+This is an interpreter for the Turing machine syntax defined in a particular problem set given to me in class.

-If the machine runs until it reaches its accept state, the exit code is 0.
-If it rejects, the exit code is 1.
-If it halts after running for a period and aborting, it exits 2.
-If the help page is displayed (-h OR --help) it exits 3.
-If CTRL+C (SIGINT) is sent, it safely exits Python with code 130.
-In error cases, the program exits with a code higher than 2.

 ===============================================================================
 REPRESENTATION